 The problems of labelling

 I started out by giving them letters instead of numbers, but that turned out too confusing.
 We have numbered them according to the order in the Missal, but it’s still not foolproof as the Sundays of Lent are themselves numbered, and the Years are designated by different letters, so both obvious markers could cause confusion.
 I thought about Roman numerals, lower-case letters and different alphabets, but they all have drawbacks.
+Volmar is deeply attached to Roman numerals (it’s all those occurrences of the letter ‘V’), so he uses it in his lists, but I get to put the titles on the music pages.
 Various useful typographical marks aren’t accepted as elements in filenames by the computer.
 So the form we settled on is that the first number in any name is the marker for the top-and-tail, and later numbers refer to the Sunday of Lent.
 Thus Lent Gospel Acclamation 1 (US) 1 Lent A, for example.